nest/nest-simulator/doc/guides/running_simulations.rst

     nest.Prepare()
     for _ in range(20):
-        # don't use nest.SetStatus now!
+        # Check that there is no nest.SetStatus() being used now!
 See notes
         nest.Run(10)
         # extract and analyse data
     nest.Cleanup()